-- (ix) Prohibit deposits of new collateral by any participants consisting of securities and other instruments issued by the concerned trading participant; - (x) Replace collateral deposited by any participants with the clearinghouse, consisting of securities and other instruments issued by the concerned trading participant.
-Such a replacement must be carried out by the participant that posted the relevant collateral or asset; - (xi) Transfer the positions and corresponding collateral held by nondefaulting investors under the responsibility of the trading participant declared a defaulter to other nondefaulting trading participants, full trading participants, or settlement participants.
+- (ix) Prohibit deposits of new collateral by any participants consisting of securities and other instruments issued by the concerned trading participant or foreign participant; - (x) Replace collateral deposited by any participants with the clearinghouse, consisting of securities and other instruments issued by the concerned trading participant or foreign participant.
+Such a replacement must be carried out by the participant that posted the relevant collateral or asset;

-The transfer of positions is effected after approval by the clearinghouse, based on the risk criteria described in chapter 4 (Intraday risk monitoring) of this manual, and upon consent by the trading participant, full trading participant, or settlement participant, and clearing member of destination.
+(xi) Transfer the positions and corresponding collateral held by nondefaulting investors under the responsibility of the trading participant or foreign participant declared a defaulter to other nondefaulting trading participants, foreign participant, full trading participants, or settlement participants.

-Should it not be possible for any nondefaulting trading participant, full trading participant, or settlement participant to take responsibility for the positions intended to be transferred within the time frame established by B3, B3 may decide to close said positions out.
+The transfer of positions is effected after approval by the clearinghouse, based on the risk criteria described in chapter 4 (Intraday risk monitoring) of this manual, and upon consent by the trading participant or foreign participant, full trading participant, or settlement participant, and clearing member of destination.

-- (xii) Close out the positions under the responsibility of the trading participant declared a defaulter, pursuant to subsection 2.3.3. - (xiii) Use collateral linked to the concerned trading participant's accounts to meet said trading participant's obligations to the other participants and the clearinghouse, pursuant to subsection 2.3.4; - (xiv) Within the scope of the clearinghouse settlement process, use assets, commodities and cash resources carrying rights of the trading participant declared a defaulter-including the right to receive associated with an securities lending agreement,-in order to meet said trading participant's obligations to the clearinghouse, or to the full trading participant under which the default occurred, and/or to the corresponding clearing member, it being provided that the use of such assets and commodities may involve the monetization thereof;
+Should it not be possible for any nondefaulting trading participant, foreign participant, full trading participant, or settlement participant to take responsibility for the positions intended to be transferred within the time frame established by B3, B3 may decide to close said positions out.

-- (xv) Employ the liquidity risk mitigation mechanisms that make up the B3 safeguard structure; and - (xvi) Adopt further measures, at its discretion, including measures in connection with other services B3 may provide and/or with the securities and other instruments issued by the trading participant declared a defaulter.
+- (xii) Close out the positions under the responsibility of the trading participant or foreign participant declared a defaulter, pursuant to subsection 2.3.3. - (xiii) Use collateral linked to the concerned trading participant or foreign participant's accounts to meet said trading participant's obligations to the other participants and the clearinghouse, pursuant to subsection 2.3.4; - (xiv) Within the scope of the clearinghouse settlement process, use assets, commodities and cash resources carrying rights of the trading participant or foreign participant declared a defaulter-including the right to receive associated with an securities lending agreement,-in order to meet said trading participant's obligations to the clearinghouse, or to the full trading participant under which the default occurred, and/or to the corresponding clearing member, it being provided that the use of such assets and commodities may involve the monetization thereof; - (xv) Employ the liquidity risk mitigation mechanisms that make up the B3 safeguard structure; and - (xvi) Adopt further measures, at its discretion, including measures in connection with other services B3 may provide and/or with the securities and other instruments issued by the trading participant or foreign participant declared a defaulter.

-At its sole discretion, B3 may adopt the above listed procedures in connection with the concerned trading participant in other settlement chains, that is, relative to access, accounts, transactions, positions, collateral, assets and rights of the concerned trading participant and its investors, but under the responsibility of full trading participants other than the one which declared the default of the trading participant.
+At its sole discretion, B3 may adopt the above listed procedures in connection with the concerned trading participant or foreign participant in other settlement chains, that is, relative to access, accounts, transactions, positions, collateral, assets and rights of the concerned trading participant or foreign participant and its investors, but under the responsibility of full trading participants other than the one which declared the default of the trading participant or foreign participant.

-The full trading participant other than the one which declared the default of the concerned trading participant, but which is responsible for the concerned trading participant in other settlement chains, may adopt the above listed procedures relative to access, accounts, transactions, positions, collateral, assets and rights of the trading participant and investors under its responsibility, meaning the procedures for blocking access, prohibiting new transactions from being executed, closing out positions, as well as blocking and using coverage, collateral and rights.
+The full trading participant other than the one which declared the default of the concerned trading participant or foreign participant, but which is responsible for the concerned trading participant in other settlement chains, may adopt the above listed procedures relative to access, accounts, transactions, positions, collateral, assets and rights of the trading participant or foreign participant and investors under its responsibility, meaning the procedures for blocking access, prohibiting new transactions from being executed, closing out positions, as well as blocking and using coverage, collateral and rights.

-If the defaulting investor that caused the default of the trading participant is identified to the clearinghouse, the procedures prescribed for managing said investor's default also apply, pursuant to section 2.2.
+If the defaulting investor that caused the default of the trading participant or foreign participant is identified to the clearinghouse, the procedures prescribed for managing said investor's default also apply, pursuant to section 2.2.